 The European Union has set such huge targets so everyone knows the shift will happen sooner or later.
 The better you understand legislation, the better you are prepared, the better you can react.
 Is the solution perfect?
 No. But it's better you do something rather than wait.
-Now is the time to support all kinds of ideas to bring solutions together and make the shift happen.
+Now and make the shift happen.